 Pingueculae and pterygia are types of growths that can form on your eye.
 The singular term for pterygia is pterygium.
-They share a few similarities, but there are also notable differences between these two conditions.
+These two conditions share a few similarities, but there are also notable differences between them.

 Pingueculae and pterygia are benign and grow near the cornea.
 They’re both linked to exposure to the sun, wind, and other harsh elements.

 Pterygia are more likely to grow over the cornea than pingueculae.
 A former pinguecula that grows onto the corneal surface has now become a pterygium.

 You usually don’t need treatment for a pinguecula unless it causes discomfort.
 If your eye does hurt, your doctor can give you eye ointment or eye drops to relieve redness and irritation.

 You can talk to your doctor about having the pinguecula surgically removed if its appearance bothers you.
-In some cases, a pinguecula might need to be removed.
+In some cases, the growth might need to be removed.
 Surgery is considered when a pinguecula:

-- grows over your cornea, since this can affect your vision
+- grows over your cornea, as this can affect your vision

 - causes extreme discomfort when you try to wear contact lenses